shunfumao/RefShannon/RefShannonManual/readme.md

 ### History <a id='history'></a>

-2017.03.20 - slightly revised to include F_val usage
+2017.03.20 - slightly revised to include F_val usage.

 2016.10.02 - code wrapped up and initial manual finished.